-Clyst Vale is one College, structured around three 'Schools'.
-Each School has the responsibility for the welfare and academic progress of its students.
 We believe in a holistic, integrated approach to maximise student progress and achievement: an unhappy or worried student does not learn well, but equally we cannot call ourselves 'caring' if students are performing below their potential.
-Schools will form the basis of in-College competitions, similar to the 'house' system common in English education.
-However, they will also provide pastoral care, monitor academic performance and lead interventions where necessary.
-The Clyst Vale 'School' is much more than the modern 'house'!
+As well as a Head of Year, students will belong in schools.
+Schools will form the basis of in-College competitions, similar to the 'house' system common in English education; this will encourage a sense of competition, belonging and promote happiness.